rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ## Integration Hub

-The Integration Hub (iHUB) allows to support SGX in Kubernetes and Open stack.
+The Integration Hub (IHUB) allows to support SGX in Kubernetes and Open stack.
 IHUB pulls the SGX compute nodes information from the SGX Host Verification Service (SHVS) and pushes it to Kubernetes or Open stack.
-SHUB performs these steps on a regular basis so that the most recent SGX information about nodes is reflected in Kubernetes and Open stack.
+IHUB performs these steps on a regular basis so that the most recent SGX information about nodes is reflected in Kubernetes and Open stack.
 This integration allows Kubernetes and Open stack to schedule VMs and containers that need to run SGX workloads on compute nodes that support SGX.
-The SGX data that SHUB pushes to Kubernetes and Open stack consists of SGX enabled/disabled, SGX supported/not supported, FLC enabled/not enabled, EPC memory size, TCB status up to date/not up to date and platform-data expiry time.
+The SGX data that IHUB pushes to Kubernetes and Open stack consists of SGX enabled/disabled, SGX supported/not supported, FLC enabled/not enabled, EPC memory size, TCB status up to date/not up to date and platform-data expiry time.

 ## Key Broker Service